HeteroRAG: A Heterogeneous Retrieval-Augmented Generation Framework for Medical Vision Language Tasks: Experiments

 \subsection{Effectiveness of MQG}

 We further investigate the effectiveness of MQG in Table~\ref{tab:ablation_stage}.
 First, the MQG in HeteroRAG is replaced with a CLIP retrieval module.
 Specifically, for each medical visual question, the ModCLIPs are employed to retrieve documents through both image-to-text and text-to-text retrieval.
-The two retrieval results are combined using Reciprocal Rank Fusion.
+The two retrieval results are combined using RRF.
 We also ablate the DPO and SFT training stages of the MQG.
-The number of retrieved documents remains consistent.
+The retrieval quality is implicitly evaluated through the downstream performance of Med-LVLMs.
+We adopt this approach because multimodal medical questions typically lack gold document labels, making classic metrics like MRR or nDCG infeasible.
+Furthermore, manual assessment of retrieved documents for every query across all baseline methods is impractical due to the large scale of data.
 Our experiments demonstrate that MQG retrieves more relevant documents compared to standard CLIP methods.
 This improvement can be attributed to better alignment of MQG and each corpus's characteristics.
 Furthermore, both the SFT and DPO training stages prove essential in developing MQG.